So little time… so little to do

 Filed under: sentimental — Priyam @ 1:32 am

 July 25th, 2008 – Prof. Randy Pausch left for his heavenly abode to meet “the grim reaper” after what he would probably term as a happy life of 47 years.
-Prof. Pausch was a professor in Computer Graphics at CMU and he was the introducer of the now trendy concept of SIGGRAPH where you put one result precedes even the first letters of the body.
+Prof. Pausch was a professor in Computer Graphics at CMU and he was the introducer of the now trendy concept of SIGGRAPH where a teaser of a result precedes even the first letters of the body.
 But perhaps he is better known as the person whose motivational speech (The Last Lecture series of CMU) about achieving childhood dreams enthralled people across the globe, people like me who have not even met him.
 My thoughts and condolences go out to his family.
 He is survived by his wife and three children.

 For someone who was well recieved and loved by those around him, Randy’s health was obviously a matter of great concern for many and perhaps for that he maintained a detailed journal of regular occurrences in his life.
 Reading about his roller-coaster ride through the last couple of years, I cannot but really salute his enthusiasm, passion and love for life and family.
 Even though I have never met him or his family I totally understand their loss and how much he will be missed.
 By friends and colleagues as well.
 Perhaps I can relate to his experiences even more because of happening inside the walls of my own extended family.
 My thoughts go out to being a mute witness for roughly 7-8 years to a courageous lady battling renal failures.
 Regular dialysis, days of good and bad health – but in all a happy life, marred only by the sorrow of not being around to see my cousin graduate from a boy nearing the end of his high school to a man, now working in a multi-national corporation.
 While I was much too younger to understand regular medical updates or even be part of discussion on the health issues at that time, Randy’s log somehow brought them all rushing back from the semi-conscious parts of my brain.
 Time flies, memories remain statically etched into my mind.
 It seems only a few weeks ago that we had been witness to the Leonid shooting stars from the rooftops on the cold winter night.